wp-plugins/wps-hide-login/readme.txt

 On a multisite install the `whl_page` option will be in the sitemeta table, if there is no such option in the options table.

 == Changelog ==

+= 1.1 =
+* Fix : CSRF security issue when saving option value in single site and multisite mode.
+Thanks to @Secupress
+* Improvement : changed option location from permalinks to general, because register_setting doesn't work on permalinks page.
+* Improvement : notice after saving is now dismissible (compatibility with WP 4.2)
+* Uninstall function is now in it's separate file uninstall.php
+* Some cleaning and reordering of code

 = 1.0 =